Granular Energy platform's capabilities

 Read more about end-consumer dashboard and PDF generation.

-PnL and mark-to-market: While we are still scoping and refining the scope of this feature, the platform will include a valuation module that will allow users to upload price curves and calculate mark-to-market valuations and daily P&L against forward curves, with unrealised/realised P&L tracked as deliveries are processed.
+PnL and mark-to-market: While we are still refining the scope of this feature, the platform will include a valuation module that will allow users to upload price curves and calculate mark-to-market valuations and daily P&L against forward curves, with unrealised/realised P&L tracked as deliveries are processed.
 An MVP solution is already available today, where Granular Energy's team uses the structured portfolio data to deliver valuation outputs offline.